Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization/README.md

 where $I$ is the identity matrix, $\beta$ is the regularization coefficient, and $R'$ is the transport of $R$.

-Once we finish the training as previously describe, we can continue to get the input in the testing phase and update the reservoir state $r(t)$, calculate the output (prediction) step by step by
+Once we finish the training as previously described, we can continue to get the input in the testing phase and update the reservoir state $r(t)$, calculate the output (prediction) step by step by

 $$V(t) = W_{out}\cdot r(t).$$